maudis73/rhsi-migration-demo/README.md

 * [Overview](#overview)
 * [Prerequisites](#prerequisites)
+* [Step 1: Start the backend and the frontend on the local system|#Start the backend and the frontend on the local system]
 * [Step 2: Access your Kubernetes cluster](#step-2-access-your-kubernetes-cluster)
 * [Step 3: Set up your Kubernetes namespace](#step-3-set-up-your-kubernetes-namespace)
 * [Step 4: Install Skupper in your Kubernetes namespace](#step-4-install-skupper-in-your-kubernetes-namespace)